 - L'Innommable / The Unnamable (finished)

-- En attendant Godot / Waiting for Godot (in progress)
+- En attendant Godot / Waiting for Godot (near completion)

-- Fin de partie / Endgame (in progress)
+- Fin de partie / Endgame (near completion)

 - Krapp's Last Tape / La dernière bande (finished)

 Alongside these modules (which combine a digital archive of Beckett's manuscripts with a series of monographs on their individual writing processes), the CMG will also produce: